danchoi/traderjoes-ipad/README.md

 # Trader Joes on the iPad

-This is an open source iOS project that puts Trader Joe's Fearless Flyer and Recipes on your iPad.
+This is an open source iOS/Ruby project that puts Trader Joe's Fearless Flyer and Recipes on your iPad.
 It lets you navigate the content easily  using the iPad's native scrolling table views.